-Aqua Training Bags
+Aqua Training Bag®

-View the Aqua Training Bag Range Here
+Shop the Aqua Punch Bag Range

 Due to the qualities of water their weight to size ratio is also greatly increased compared to ordinary punch bags and their better ability to absorb shock means a more intense workout and less swing movement.
 When you hit one of these bags for the first time, you will never go back to working out with a traditional heavy bag.
+You can also add the Aqua Training Bag Sensor to one of their heavy bags and get comprehensive feedback of your individual workouts via the phone app and track your progress over time.

 Available in a range of sizes and unique colours, they’re ideal to replace your speed bag or heavy bag in both your gym or garage workouts.